 Once you decide on which service you’ll use, there are three ways in which you can generate QR Codes:

-1. One-by-one using an online QR Code Generator
+1. By using an online QR Code Generator

 There are many online QR Code generators such as Scanova, that help you create a Quick Response Code.